expo/expo/docs/versions/unversioned/guides/using-custom-fonts.rst

 refreshing the app you should see that it renders the Font Awesome glass icon!

 .. epigraph::
   **Note:** Typically you will want to load your apps primary fonts before the app is displayed to avoid text flashing in after the font loads.
-For the moment, the recommended approach is to move the ``Font.loadAsync`` call to your top-level component.
-We are working on integrating an official resource preloading and caching API that will be available in SDK8.
+The recommended approach is to move the ``Font.loadAsync`` call to your top-level component.